 The directory that the ioaz Logstash output plugin uses for caching events when it cannot communicate with the Log Analysis server.
-The default value is LOGSTASH_INSTALL_DIR/cache_dir.
+The default value is LOGSTASH INSTALL DIR/cache dir.
 Verify that adequate space for the cache is available in the specified cache directory.